 The materials that make up the interior of your car are less durable than surfaces like a kitchen counter or a bathtub.
 However, there are still some household cleaning products you can use to sanitize the interior.

 According to the CDC, alcohol solutions that contain at least 70% alcohol are effective against coronavirus.
 One type of solution to use on your car’s interior is isopropyl alcohol.
-Don’t confuse this with rubbing alcohol, which typically only contains 60-70% of alcohol, while isopropyl alcohol usually contains at least 91%.
 You can find isopropyl alcohol at your local drugstore or online.
 Just make sure to read the label to ensure you’re buying the right alcohol level.

 Use Disinfectant Wipes or Soap

 If you don’t have isopropyl alcohol at home, don’t want to go into the store to buy it, or don’t want to wait for it to be shipped, then you can use disinfectant wipes or soap and water.
 Keep in mind that not all disinfectant wipes are effective against coronavirus.
 Following the guidelines of the Environmental Protection Agency (EPA), Clorox Disinfecting Wipes and Purell Professional Surface Disinfectant Wipes are suitable options.